xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

-To satisfy our doubts, therefore, it is necessary that a method should be found by which our beliefs may be caused by nothing human, but by some external permanency—by something upon which our thinking has no effect.
+To satisfy our doubts, therefore, it is necessary that a method should be found by which our beliefs may be caused by nothing human, but by some external permanency -- by something upon which our thinking has no effect.
 Some mystics imagine that they have such a method in a private inspiration from on high.
 But that is only a form of the method of tenacity, in which the conception of truth as something public is not yet developed.
 Our external permanency would not be external, in our sense, if it was restricted in its influence to one individual.
 It must be something which affects, or might affect, every man.
 And, though these affections are necessarily as various as are individual conditions, yet the method must be such that the ultimate conclusion of every man shall be the same.
 Such is the method of science.
-Its fundamental hypothesis, restated in more familiar language, is this:
-There are real things, whose characters are entirely independent of our opinions about them; whose realities affect our senses according to regular laws, and, though our sensations are as different as our relations to the objects, yet, by taking advantage of the laws of perception, we can ascertain by reasoning how things really are, and any man, if he have sufficient experience and reason enough about it, will be led to the one true conclusion.
+Its fundamental hypothesis, restated in more familiar language, is this: There are real things, whose characters are entirely independent of our opinions about them; whose realities affect our senses according to regular laws, and, though our sensations are as different as our relations to the objects, yet, by taking advantage of the laws of perception, we can ascertain by reasoning how things really are, and any man, if he have sufficient experience and reason enough about it, will be led to the one true conclusion.
 The new conception here involved is that of reality.
 It may be asked how I know that there are any realities.
 If this hypothesis is the sole support of my method of inquiry, my method of inquiry must not be used to support my hypothesis.
-The reply is this: 1.
+The reply is
+this: 1.
 If investigation cannot be regarded as proving that there are real things, it at least does not lead to a contrary conclusion; but the method and the conception on which it is based remain ever in harmony.
 No doubts of the method, therefore, necessarily arise from its practice, as is the case with all the others.
 2. The feeling which gives rise to any method of fixing belief is a dissatisfaction at two repugnant propositions.
 But here already is a vague concession that there is some _one_ thing to which a proposition should conform.
 Nobody, therefore, can really doubt that there are realities, or, if he did, doubt would not be a source of dissatisfaction.
 The hypothesis, therefore, is one which every mind admits.
 So that the social impulse does not cause me to doubt it.
-3.
-Everybody uses the scientific method about a great many things, and only ceases to use it when he does not know how to apply it.
+3. Everybody uses the scientific method about a great many things, and only ceases to use it when he does not know how to apply it.
 4. Experience of the method has not led me to doubt it, but, on the contrary, scientific investigation has had the most wonderful triumphs in the way of settling opinion.
 These afford the explanation of my not doubting the method or the hypothesis which it supposes; and not having any doubt, nor believing that anybody else whom I could influence has, it would be the merest babble for me to say more about it.
 If there be anybody with a living doubt upon the subject, let him consider it.

 To describe the method of scientific investigation is the object of this series of papers.
 At present I have only room to notice some